elvis-epx/IoT/README.md

 ## Target hardware

-Currently, ESP8266 (NodeMCU) is the main target, and we expect to test in ESP32 as well.
+Currently, ESP8266 (NodeMCU) and ESP32 are the main targets, we use either in test modules.
 We use Arduino tools to compile and install the software.

 The project expects the following peripherals: an SSD1306-based display, an MCP23017 I/O multiplexer (level switches inputs + relay output), and a